Share this!

 - Easy to make: With the right techniques, chiffon cakes are surprisingly simple to master.

-Ingredients in this Chocolate Chiffon Cake recipe
+Ingredients in this Chocolate Chiffon Cake Recipe

 - Cocoa Powder + Hot Milk – The hot milk blooms the cocoa powder, bringing out its full chocolate flavour and ensuring a smooth, lump-free batter.